geek/mn-swl-workshop/README.md

 * Each challenge has its own folder
 * Read the README.md for each challenge
-* Each subsequent challenge has the solution to the previous challenge
+* The solution to each challenge is in the SOLUTION.md file

 ## What we are Building